lightningWhite/EMFSensingStation/readme.md

 ```

 However, using these equations and the readings from the sensor don't seem to
 calculate the power density reported by the sensor.
+After asking about this on
+the forum, the supplier indicated that the value is simply reported by the
+sensor, rather than using a formula to calculate it.

 Additionally, in radar applications, there is a power density equation that is as
 follows, according to this